iLert/docs/user-administration/single-sign-on/auto-provisioning-users-and-teams.md

 ---
 description: >-
-  Configuring iLert SSO to automatically setup users and teams on their first login.
+  Configuring ilert SSO to automatically setup users and teams on their first login.
 ---